-Late Pleistocene mountain glacier chronologies are emerging worldwide, including in regions adjacent to Alaska, known collective as Berignia.
+Late Pleistocene mountain glacier chronologies are emerging worldwide, including in regions adjacent to Alaska, known collectively as Beringia.
 In northeastern Siberia, Gualtieri et al. (2000) report 16 36Cl ages, and Brigham-Grette et al. (2003) report 12 36Cl ages from two mountain ranges (Pekulney and Koryak Mountains) where the glacial morphostratigraphy is similar to Alaska.
-The best-dated early Wisconsin glacial feature in northeastern Russia is glacially eroded bedrock with 36Cl ages ranging between 69 and 56 ka.
+The best-dated early Wisconsin glacial feature in northeastern Russia is glacially scoured bedrock with 36Cl ages ranging between 69 and 56 ka, although the bedrock surface exhibited evidence of erosion (Brigham-Grette et al., 2003).
 Although ages on late Wisconsin drift are scattered, they indicate that terminal and younger end moraines were deposited between 24 and 16 ka.
 An outwash terrace graded to an end moraine behind the terminal late Wisconsin moraine, thought to be close in age to the terminal moraine, is dated by a cluster of three 14C ages from organics within the outwash that average 18.7 ± 0.5 ka.

-In the western Yukon Territory, Canada, 10Be ages have recently been obtained from penultimate drift deposited by a lobe of the Cordilleran Ice Sheet that emanated from the St. Elias and Coast mountains.
-Four ages on 1.5- to 3.7-m-high erratics range between 54 and 53.3 \pm 1.3 ka, providing the first evidence that the penultimate drift in western Yukon (= Gladstone glaciation) dates to MIS 4 or early during MIS 3 (Ward et al., 2007).
-In contrast, penultimate drift derived from the Selwyn lobe of the Cordilleran Ice Sheet in central Yukon (= Reid glaciation) is younger than the Sheep Creek tephra (Westgate et al., 2001) and older than radiometrically dated basalt (Huscroft et al., 2004), and is correlated with MIS 8 age.

-Given the few well-dated records of the penultimate glaciation in Beringia, it is difficult to characterize temporal patterns across the broader region.
+In the western Yukon Territory, Canada, 10Be ages have recently been obtained from penultimate drift deposited by a lobe of the Cordilleran Ice Sheet that emanated from the St Elias and Coast mountains.
+Four ages on 1.5-3.7 m high erratics range between 54 and 53.3 ± 1.3 ka, providing the first evidence that the penultimate drift in western Yukon (=Gladstone glaciation) dates to MIS 4 or early during MIS 3 (Ward et al., 2007).
+In contrast, penultimate drift derived from the Selwyn lobe of the Cordilleran Ice Sheet in central Yukon (=Reid glaciation) is younger than the Sheep Creek tephra (Westgate et al., 2001), recently discovered to be multiple tephras dating to as young as 80 ka (Westgate et al., 2008) and older than radiometrically dated basalt (Huscroft et al., 2004), and is correlated with MIS 8 age.
+Given the few well-dated records of the penultimate glaciation in Beringia, it is difficult to characterise temporal patterns across the broader region.
 Although the penultimate drift dated from sites spanning 800 km across Beringia appears to coincide with MIS 4 or early MIS 3, the extent to which glacier maxima were attained synchronously from place to place is not known.
-A similar conclusion was reached based on the frequency and source of ice-rafted detritus (IRD) in the North Pacific: Athough the mass accumulation rate of IRD was high if not higher during MIS 4 than MIS 2 (Hewitt et al., 1997), significant variations in source and timing of IRD suggest regional controls on iceberg input (St. John and Krissek, 1999).
+A similar conclusion was reached based on the frequency and source of ice-rafted detritus (IRD) in the North Pacific; although the mass accumulation rate of IRD was high, if not higher, during MIS 4 than MIS 2 (Hewitt et al., 1997), significant variations in source and timing of IRD suggest regional controls on iceberg input (St John and Krissek, 1999).
 The maximum MIS 2 advance seems to have occurred earliest in arctic Alaska (27-25 ka) and later (24-20 ka) in regions more strongly influenced by the Pacific Ocean.